cyberbotics/AROSYS/README.md

 ## System
 The following systems are examples to be able to test new components.

+#### SystemLaserObstacleAvoidTiagoWebotsSimulator
+This system is a copy of the `SystemLaserObstacleAvoidTiagoGazeboSimulator` in order to show that the new components developed to use Webots simulator are working since the robot has the same behavior as expected.

 #### SystemWebotsPioneer3DXNavigation
 This system shows a complete example of communication between a [lidar sensor](https://cyberbotics.com/doc/guide/lidar-sensors) (`ComponentWebotsLidar`) used by a [Pioneer 3-DX](https://cyberbotics.com/doc/guide/pioneer-3dx) robot (`ComponentWebotsPioneer3DX`) to navigate in a square arena filled with obstacles.
+It used a specific

 #### SystemWebotsRobotino3Navigation
 This system shows a complete example of communication between a [lidar sensor](https://cyberbotics.com/doc/guide/lidar-sensors) (`ComponentWebotsLidar`) used by a [Robotino 3](https://cyberbotics.com/doc/guide/robotino3) robot (`ComponentWebotsPioneer3DX`) to navigate in a square arena filled with obstacles.